Can Mexico win the 2026 World Cup?

 Has Mexico ever won the World Cup?

-No, Mexico has never won the FIFA World Cup despite participating in 16 tournaments since 1930.
-Their best performances were quarterfinal appearances in 1970 and 1986.
+No, Mexico has never won a World Cup title.
+Their best finishes were quarterfinal appearances in 1970 and 1986, both as tournament hosts.